 Committee Member – Mick Lawson

-I have lived in Boston my whole life, married with three boys, supported Boston United from an early age so have been going at least 50 years.
-Recently joined the committee as I want what’s best for our club, as we all do.
-I go to all home games and 99 percent of away games, only missing a handful in the last 50 years.
+I’ve lived in Boston my whole life and married with three boys.
+I have supported Boston United from an early age so have been going at least 50 years.
+I recently joined the Committee as I want what is best for our Club, as we all do.
+I go to all home games and 99% of away games, only missing a handful in the last 50 years.
 I have played for Boston United Walking Football team but haven’t played recently because of a knee problem.
-My ambition is to get more people joining and involved in what Boston United Supporters Association do as we all know more hands can only help our club go forward.
+My ambition is to get more people joining and involved in what Boston United Supporters Association do as we all know more hands can only help our Club go forward.

 Committee Member – Peter Woods

-I am a little ashamed to admit it but my first visit to York Street was in 1966, the fourth qualifying round FA Cup tie versus Grantham Town, albeit in those distant days, I was a Grantham supporter.
+I’m a little ashamed to admit it but my first visit to York Street was in 1966, the 4th qualifying round FA Cup tie versus Grantham, albeit in those distant days, I was a Grantham Town Supporter.
 Fast forward to 1982 when I moved to Boston and revisited York Street to be enthralled by the likes of Dominic Genovese, Dave Gilbert and a youngster called Chris Cook.
 Since that day I have been an avid United fan, experiencing the exhilarating highs (and devastating lows) that following United are an almost annual experience.
 Being a Boston United fan can never be described as boring!

 Committee Member – Keith Motley